isomerpages/moe-canossacatholic/pages/School Rules.md

 Fingernails are to be kept short and clean.
 Painting of nails using nail polish or henna are not allowed.

-**Punctuality**
+**<font size=5>Punctuality</font>**

-> *   Students must be in assembly area before 7.25am.
+*   Students must be in assembly area before 7.25am.
 Lessons will start at 7.30am.
-> *   Students must be punctual for all lessons, CCA sessions and other school programmes.
+*   Students must be punctual for all lessons, CCA sessions and other school programmes.

-**Attendance**

->
->
+**<font size=5>Attendance</font>**

-> *   Students must be present in school for all lessons.
+*   Students must be present in school for all lessons.
 They must remain in school grounds once they have reported to school.

-> *   Students are not to do the following without permission
+*   Students are not to do the following without permission

->
-> *   Leave school ground
+    * Leave school ground
-> *   Skip class / CCAs / any other enrichment classes
+    * Skip class / CCAs / any other enrichment classes
-> *   Be absent for a long period of time
+    * Be absent for a long period of time
->
-> *   Valid reasons such as medically unfit for school must be given for any absence.
+*   Valid reasons such as medically unfit for school must be given for any absence.

 **Integrity
 **